ddugan23/notes/topics/startupMVP.md

 -   How intense is the problem?
 -   Are they willing to pay?

-    -   _I need to give it away for free, it's the only way I'll get users_. **WRONG!** If you want to know if you have a good product it's a lot easier to make it harded for the user to use it, and see if they use it anyway.
+    -   _I need to give it away for free, it's the only way I'll get users_. **WRONG!** If you want to know if you have a good product it's a lot easier to make it harder for the user to use it, and see if they use it anyway.
 If they have an extremely intense problem, and you ask for $100, they'll see a deal.
 If you charge $0, you'll get people trying something out, without a real problem. **Starting with a price is always better than free**.

 -   How easy are they to find?